IronOxidizer/lemmy-lite/README.md

 - Cross-instance support, get a lite version of any Lemmy instance.
 - NoJS using pre-rendered HTML and CSS only.
 - Touch-friendly.
-- Internet Exporer 11, NetSurf, and Dillo compatible.
+- Internet Exporer and NetSurf compatible.
 - High performance.
   - Written in rust.
   - Static, only one<sup>1</sup> tiny request per page.